-Lean six sigma strategies and techniques have dominated the industrial workplace for roughly half a century, and for good reason.
+Lean six sigma strategies and principles have dominated the industrial workplace for roughly half a century, and for good reason.
 To put it simply: Lean works, and Lean “blackbelts” or experts improve the flow and efficiency of (primarily but not exclusively) production-based businesses using tools that are time-proven in their effectiveness.
 Despite these overwhelmingly positive aspects of the Lean playbook, however, roadblocks are still common.

 For both the veteran lean implementer and the new student looking to up his management game, Lean projects sometimes not only fail to deliver on the promised results, but may even fail to leave the ground altogether.
 The factors leading up to such letdowns vary greatly based upon the individuals and industries involved, but there are certainly a few common culprits.